system76/tech-docs/src/models/thelio-major-intel-and-amd/repairs.md

   - 4 Thumbscrews (Phillips/Cross-head) Shroud.
   - 4 Non-Thumbscrews (Phillips/Cross-head) Shroud Bracket.

 1. Slide the Cooler Shroud horizontally over the CPU cooling fan, encasing it.
 2. Align the holes of the Shroud with the holes framing the air-vent on the back of the chassis.
 3. Replace the four thumbscrews on the back of the case, fastening the shroud to the outer frame.
 4. Replace the four (4) support bracket screws holding up the cooler shroud.
-There are two (2) Crosshead (Phillips) screws at the bottom of the chassis, and two (2) on the side of the shroud.
+There are two (2) Cross-head (Phillips) screws at the bottom of the chassis, and two (2) on the side of the shroud.
 5. Follow the steps in [Replacing the Top Case.](#replacing-the-top-case)

   <!--Hyperlink to Replacing Top Case section needed.-->